Tom Kerridge: Lose Weight For Good on BBC2

 ‘Whenever I’m happy or feeling really sad or stressed, that’s when I will binge.’

-She works in a pub and finds there is temptation everywhere, especially the crisps and nuts and drinks after the shift.
+She worked in a pub and found there was temptation everywhere, especially the crisps and nuts and drinks after the shift.
 Tom said,

 ‘Your social life doesn’t have to change but your outlook to social situations does change.’

-Leigh’s problem seems to be making time for herself.
-She is 39 and 20 stone 1lb and a very busy mum of four.
-Her time is spent focussed on the kids and she quite often gets to 2pm without eating anything and is starving!
+Leigh’s problem seemed to be making time for herself.
+She was 39 and 20 stone 1lb and a very busy mum of four.
+Her time was spent focussed on the kids and she quite often got to 2pm without eating anything and would be starving!

 ‘I might not eat til about 2 o’clock because I haven’t thought about myself and then it’s binge, binge, binge, binge, binge, binge!’

-For Ozi, loneliness seems to be the issue.
-He is a full time stay at home dad who moved to the UK two years ago, leaving his support network and friends behind.
-He is 36 and 20 stone 2lb.
-He says that the biscuit barrel is now his best friend.
+For Ozi, loneliness seemed to be the issue.
+He was a full time stay at home dad who moved to the UK two years ago, leaving his support network and friends behind.
+He was 36 and 20 stone 2lb.
+He said that the biscuit barrel was his best friend.